inside.ewu.edu

 Pre-requisites: current MSW student or by permission of instructor.

-This intensive course will introduce participants to the theory and practice of acceptance and mindfulness applications in cognitive behavioral interventions.
-The course will facilitate participants understanding of; (1) key concepts of cognitive behavioral therapy, including acceptance and mindfulness approaches, (2) key concepts of assessment, including value inventories, (3) types of acceptance and mindfulness CBT interventions, including Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT) and (4) in-session activities and interventions to facilitate change with individuals and groups.
+Introduces the theory and practice of acceptance and mindfulness applications in cognitive behavioral interventions.
+Facilitates understanding of; key concepts of cognitive behavioral therapy, including acceptance and mindfulness approaches, key concepts of assessment, including value inventories, and types of acceptance and mindfulness CBT interventions, including Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT).

 SOWK 547.
 MOTIVATIONAL INTERVIEWING.
 4 Credits.